The goal of this guide is to explain how to design your GraphQL schema for use with GRANDstack and neo4j-graphql.

 @cypher directive annotated field.
 Here we use a fulltext index to perform a fuzzy text match for searching for movies:

 This approach can be used to define custom logic for Mutation fields as well.
+See the guide for custom logic for further examples of the

 Implementing Custom Resolvers